Frequently Asked Questions

 HOW DOES HENNA WORK?

-Henna paste is applied to the skin using a cone or bottle to create designs.
 Once the paste dries, the henna will harden and crack - often flaking off.
 Once the henna has fallen off the skin or is removed, a stain on the skin in its place will be visible.

 HOW LONG DOES HENNA TAKE TO DRY?

-Depending on the thickness, henna can take anywhere between 10-20 minutes to dry.
+Depending on the thickness, henna can take anywhere between 15-30 minutes to dry.
 You will notice the paste begin to get hard and start forming cracks or crumbling.
 Avoid moving and bending so as not to cause the paste to flake off prematurely.

 HOW LONG SHOULD I LEAVE HENNA ON?